quicwg/base-drafts/draft-ietf-quic-transport.md

 Retire Prior To:

-: A variable-length integer specifying the limit, for which all connection IDs assigned to the receiver that have a sequence number less this value should be retired.
+: A variable-length integer specifying the limit, for which all connection IDs assigned to the receiver that have a sequence number less than this value should be retired.
 See {{retiring-cids}}.

 Length: